alifhughes/stage4notes/SOFT354/lecture-3.markdown

 - When memory being accessed is within 128 bytes of each other
     - You can access the all memory withing that range
 - This saves optimistation as you don't have to multiple calls to the memory
+- You have to plan how the data is stored in memory so when the threads access it in parellel it is next to each other
+    - Therefore the transaction can be in one

+### Vector major order

+- One way of storing vectors in memory
+- Each vector is next to each other, in full, from start to finish
+- If you wanted to do a calculation on all elements in turn
+- To access the first memory location for all, would have to skip the whole vector's length to get to the other vector's first element

+    - M = No. of vectors to add
+    - N = Size of each vector
+- To access each element in turn
+    - globalId * N + j
+- Where global Id - thread, N = size of vector and j = counter for each element

+### Component major order

+- Each first element in the array is next to each other, each second element of array is next to eachother, etc.
+- If you wanted to perform a calculation on all elements in turn
+- Can access all memory locations in order, all first elements are next to each other
+- To access the second element, you have to skip the total number of vectors to add
+    - And then increment to the position of the threads pointer accordingly
+- j * M + globalId
+- j is the counter of the size of each vector, M is the number of vectors to add, globalId is the position of the current thread

 ### Shared memory